Isaac-DeFrain/blog/src/blogs/building-this-blog-01-humble-beginnings.md

 ## CI/CD best practices

-Since I am attempting to use some notion of _best practices_, I should define what I mean.
-This is a non-exhaustive list of best practices:
+Since I am attempting to use some notion of _best practices_, I should at least attempt define what I mean.
+This is a _non-exhaustive_ list of best practices:

 - reproducible dev environments/builds/deploys (e.g. Nix flakes)
 - automated formatting, linting, testing, and deployment